Welding Fume Testing Laboratory Houston TX

 Attach MCE cassette (+ Cr VI cassette if stainless) to welder's breathing zone.
 Run for representative shift duration.

-Ship promptly.
+Ship promptly to our Houston IH testing lab.
 Cr VI filters must arrive within 10 days of collection.
 Use pre-paid return label in kit.

 ICP + Cr VI Analysis